stormy131/GraphForgeKit/README.md

-# User manual
+# Enhancer system

-> **Note:** This repository is a copy of my bachelor thesis.
+**Note:** This repository is a copy of my bachelor thesis.
 The user guide below is only a part of its text.
 The full thesis can be found at [here](linkhttps://is.cuni.cz/studium/dipl_st/index.php?id=b8580bff7674eb2b78bd0daccbf29a76&tid=1&do=xdownload&fid=130436322&did=278796&vdetailu=1).

 The `Enhancer` system is designed to support both technical and non-technical users through two modes of operation.
 It can be used as a Python package by developers, allowing direct access to its internal components and customization of its behavior through code.
 For users without programming experience, the system also supports a standalone application mode, where all behavior is controlled through a structured configuration file.
 This dual-mode setup makes the system both flexible and accessible, allowing a wide range of users to apply it to their data without sacrificing control or robustness.